thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

         You can take whatever approach you wish towards planning your party and we've got your back.
-We understand that life gets busy (especially when there is a wedding to help plan) so if you would like us to take care of things like catering, drinks and cheeky butlers so you can just turn up and enjoy then we will take the helm and sort everything out on your behalf!
+We understand that life gets busy (especially when there is a wedding to plan) so if you would like us to take care of things like catering, drinks and cheeky butlers so you can just turn up and enjoy then we will take the helm and sort everything out on your behalf!

-        If you have heaps of ideas of your own and want to customise or theme your party let us know what you've got planned and we are happy to give advice and ideas on how it may work.
+        Alternatively, if you have heaps of ideas of your own and want to customise or theme your party let us know what you've got planned and we are happy to give advice and ideas on how it may work.

         Here are a few extra hen's party ideas;